Technical Privacy Metrics: a Systematic Survey: Privacy Metrics

 \subsubsection{Cluster Similarity}

 In smart metering, the time series of differences in load measurements, so-called transitions, can be obfuscated by a load hiding algorithm.
-Cluster similarity measures how close original time series $D_T$ and obfuscated time series $D_P$ are~\citep{kalogridis_privacy_2010}.
-To compute cluster similarity, original and obfuscated time series are clustered into clusters $C_T$ and $C_P$, respectively.
-The ratio of incorrectly classified transitions measures how effectively the original values have been hidden.
+Cluster similarity is based on the idea that an adversary may use clustering to retrieve information about patterns in energy consumption.
+To compute cluster similarity, a clustering algorithm is applied to both the original time series of load transitions $\vec{T}_{X^*}$ and the obfuscated time series $\vec{T}_Y$, resulting in two sets of $n$ clusters $C_{X^*}$ and $C_Y$, respectively.
+The element-wise subtraction of $C_{X^*}$ from $C_Y$ reveals all transitions that were not placed in the correct cluster.
+After normalizing with the number of original load transitions, cluster similarity then indicates the percentage of correctly clustered transitions to show how effectively the original values have been hidden~\cite{kalogridis_privacy_2010}.